Once you have the preliminaries in place, you can begin planning the individual months.

 How to break up the monthly learning

-By theme:
+By theme

 The most obvious way to assign learning to each month is by theme.
 Working with the seasons and their respective holidays is the simplest way to begin.
-You might choose to make all of September “Apple month,” all of October “Halloween month,” all of December “Winter Holiday month,” and so on.
+You might choose to make all of September “Apple Month,” all of October “Halloween Month,” all of December “Winter Holiday Month,” and so on.

-By story/book:
+By story/book

 You may decide that you’d like to select a book/novel and work around that for the entire month.
 You can find many activities to keep you going all month long based on a story of choice.

-By therapeutic recommendations:
+By therapeutic recommendations

-When you have a neurodivergent or disabled child, you have many recommendations by therapists/specialists for helping your child progress in one area or another.
+When you have a neurodivergent or disabled child, you have many recommendations from therapists/specialists for helping your child progress in one area or another.
 If you’ve included/combined some of the therapeutic suggestions in your child’s curriculum (part 5), then you have a lot to go by when planning for homeschooling.

 In our case, we have SLP, OT, PT, and recommendations from our early childhood interventionist.
 Integrating specialists’ suggestions into our homeschool day is only logical for us.
 For one, it’s a time saver.
 I don’t need to feel pressured to do PT activities at the end of a long day.